-62. The Minister shall, in consultation with the Council, by legislative instrument make Regulations to
+60. The Minister shall, in consultation with the Council, by legislative instrument make Regulations to

-- (a) prescribe courses of study for the accountancy profession; - (b) prescribe for requirements for qualification as a member of the Institute; - (c) prescribe standards of professional conduct for members of the Institute; - (d) prescribe reports to be submitted in relation to the public practice of accountancy; - (e) prescribe the manner and form of an application for a certificate of practice for the public practice of accountancy; - (f) prescribe the procedure for registration of members of the Institute; - (g) prescribe the procedure for election of officers of the Institute; - (h) amend the - (i) Second Schedule in respect of the Accountancy Practice Review Committee and the Public Accountancy Supervisory Committee; - (ii) Third Schedule in respect of the Disciplinary Committee and the procedures for proceedings; - (iii) Fourth Schedule in respect of the meetings of the Institute; and - (iv) Fifth Schedule to vary the definition of professional misconduct; and - (i) provide for any other matter necessary for the effective and efficient implementation of this Act.
+- (a) prescribe courses of study for the accountancy profession; - (b) prescribe for requirements for qualification as a member of the Institute; - (c) prescribe standards of professional conduct for members of the Institute; - (d) prescribe reports to be submitted in relation to the public practice of accountancy; - (e) prescribe the manner and form of an application for a certificate of practice for the public practice of accountancy; - (f) amend the - (i) First Schedule in respect of the Accountancy Practice Review Committee and the Public Accountancy Supervisory Committee; - (ii) Second Schedule in respect of the Disciplinary Committee and the procedures for proceedings; - (iii) Third Schedule in respect of the meetings of the Institute; and - (iv) Fourth Schedule to vary the definition of professional misconduct; and - (g) provide for any other matter necessary for the effective implementation of this Act.